Blaze BBQ Chicken pizza at The Summit in Lexington, Kentucky

 May 18, 2026

 Lexington has more pizza options than most visitors realize.
-You've got the local institutions, the fast-casual newcomers, the bar pizza, and a few spots that quietly do something unusual.
-I figured I'd start working through them and writing down what I find.
+You've got the obvious franchises, the local spots and some true hole in wall pizza joints.
+I figured I'd start working through them and writing down what I find...and eating.

 Blaze Pizza at The Summit